-1. Competency in the selection of various methods of quantitative and qualitative data collection and statistical analysis used in exercise and sports science.
+1. Demonstrate competency in the selection of various methods of quantitative and qualitative data collection and statistical analysis used in exercise and sports science.

-2. Capacity to implement appropriate methods of quantitative and qualitative data collection and statistical analysis used in their individual research projects.
+2. Implement appropriate methods of quantitative and qualitative data collection and statistical analysis used in their individual research projects.

-3. Appreciation of the methods used to distill and communicate scientific findings in concise formats.
+3. Appreciate the methods used to distill and communicate scientific findings in concise formats.

 Students undertake activities involving: